 Application for the DNP Program will be considered as they are received.
 Applications must be received by April 1 to be considered for summer semester start.
 We recommend applying early as applications are considered as they are received.
 See Interview by Invitation below for more information on the the rolling admission process.
 All students begin coursework the summer following program acceptance and are required to attend the N7087 Leadership and Technology Institute On-Campus days.

 Students interested in the DNP program must meet the following admission criteria:

 - Baccalaureate or master degree in nursing from a program accredited by a national organization responsible for nursing accreditation (i.e. Accreditation Commission for Education in Nursing (ACEN), National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE) or related field for DNP Leadership students and must be from a regionally accredited program from the Higher Learning Commission.

 - A grade point average (GPA) of 3.3 on a 4.0 scale based on the last 60 hours of undergraduate nursing course work for applicants with less than a master’s degree.

 - A cumulative GPA of 3.5 on a 4.0 scale for applicants with a master’s degree in nursing.

-- Applicants who do not meet the minimum GPA requirements also may provide additional evidence documenting examples of outstanding professional leadership, practice and/or scholarship for special consideration.
+- Applicants who do not meet the minimum GPA requirements for their BSN or MS also may provide additional evidence documenting examples of outstanding professional leadership, practice and/or scholarship for special consideration.

 Completion of a graduate course in introductory statistics or biostatistics within the last 5 years is required prior to entry or may be taken concurrently with N7087 the first semester of program enrollment.